Publications

 On the first day of his second term, President Donald Trump signed a record-breaking series of Executive Orders (“EOs”) aimed at swiftly implementing his agenda and reversing several policies of the previous administration.

-EOs are written instruments through which a President can issue directives to shape policy.
-Although the U.S. Constitution does not address EOs and no statute grants the President the general power to issue them, authority to issue such orders is accepted as an inherent aspect of presidential power, though their legal effect depends on various considerations.
+EOs are written instruments through which a president can issue directives to shape policy.
+Although the U.S. Constitution does not address EOs and no statute grants the president the general power to issue them, authority to issue such orders is accepted as an inherent aspect of presidential power, though their legal effect depends on various considerations.
 (CRS).

 It is important to note that the full impact on various industries remains uncertain.
 This uncertainty stems from potential legal challenges that may arise, as well as the need for further details and clarifications on the implementation of these orders from the administration.
 Consequently, while we continue to monitor developments closely, it is advisable for stakeholders to stay informed and prepared for possible changes that could affect their operations.